President & CEO

 As CanREA’s Membership and Business Development Manager, Julie Mair implements the Association’s strong member-benefits program and facilitates partner relationships and sponsorships.
 Prior to the launch of CanREA in 2020, Julie was the Membership and Business Development Manager at the Canadian Solar Industries Association (CanSIA).
 She previously managed member services at BIOTECanada, served with the Public Health Agency of Canada, and managed residential group homes for people with developmental disabilities for nearly two decades.
 Julie is based in Ottawa and, as an avid hockey fan, she proudly supports the Ottawa Senators.

-Membership and Business Development Specialist
+Membership and Business Development Coordinator

 Finance & Operations Manager

 As CanREA’s Finance and Operations Manager, Sandi Wensink ensures CanREA’s books are balanced, its HR policies are optimized and its internal operations are on point.
 She was previously CanWEA’s Finance Officer for three years, and before that was in a similar role for 23 years at another not-for-profit association.
 In her spare time, Sandi is an avid soccer player and crafter, and loves spending time with her grandkids.
 She is based in Ottawa.